 4. Paid family leave

 If you’re an employer with 50 or more employees, the federal government regulates how you handle family leave.
-The Family Medical Leave Act (FMLA) requires you to provide up to 12 weeks of unpaid, job-protected leave to eligible employees to care for a family member with a serious health condition.
+The Family Medical Leave Act (FMLA) requires you to provide up to 12 weeks of unpaid, job-protected leave to eligible employees for a family or medical reason.

 This leave is usually for employees who must care for a family member, such as a newborn baby, a newly adopted child, or someone with severe medical issues.
 Maternity and paternity leave can often fall under this bucket as well.